menu icon

 • 1 tablespoon soy sauce or tamari/shoyu (us gluten-free if needed)

-• 1-2 teaspoons gochugaru optional
+• 1-2 teaspoons gochugaru optional; omit for less heat

 Prevent your screen from going dark